PrunaAI/pruna/docs/user_manual/save_load.rst

     base_model = DiffusionPipeline.from_pretrained("segmind/Segmind-Vega", torch_dtype=torch.float16)

-you should also load the smashed model as follows:
+You should also load the smashed model as follows:

 .. code-block:: python